Social Order Maintenance Act

 1. Staining or wetting another person’s body, clothes, or belongings to a severe degree.

-4. Digging out stone and soil, disposing of waste or fetching water without permission in another person’s land despite having been dissuaded.
+4. Digging out stone and soil, disposing of waste, or fetching water without permission in another person’s land despite having been dissuaded.

 Part 4 Supplementary Provisions